mzazon/awesome-cloud-projects/aws/acid-compliant-distributed-databases/acid-compliant-distributed-databases.md

 10. **Create Audit Trail Query Functions**:

     Audit trail queries leverage QLDB's unique ability to query historical data using the `history()` function.
 This capability enables compliance officers and auditors to examine the complete evolution of account balances and transaction records over time.
-The temporal query capabilities are essential for regulatory reporting and forensic investigations in financial services.
+The temporal query capabilities are essential for regulatory reporting and forensic investigations in financial services as detailed in the [PartiQL Functions Reference](https://docs.aws.amazon.com/qldb/latest/developerguide/ql-functions.html).

     ```bash
     # Create audit query scripts